 The interpreter is executed in interactive mode when no file or '-' or '-e' option is given on the command line.
 Otherwise the interpreter is executed in batch mode.
 The '-i' option is ignored by the interpreter.
 The initialization file will be examined unless the '-f' option is present (see Section 2.3 [GSI customization], page 4).
-The '-v' option prints the system version string and time stamp on standard output and exits (e.g. v4.4.2 for Gambit v4.4.2).
-Runtime options are explained in Chapter 4 [Runtime options], page 21.
+The '-v' option prints the system version string, system time stamp, operating system type, and configure script options on standard output and exits.
+Runtime options are explained in Chapter 4 [Runtime options], page 23.